What Are Closing Costs and How Much You’ll Pay?

 What fees are included in closing costs?

 The list of fees included in closing costs can get extensive and is heavily dependent on your mortgage lender, the state you live in and your loan type.
+These fees are often related to the organization and underwriting of your mortgage loan, filing the necessary records related to your mortgage loan and researching the title on the property.
 While you may be unsure of what all will be included, your lender is required to supply you with a good faith estimate of all associated closing costs.
 You’ll receive an estimate of these closing costs in the loan estimate document, which you’ll typically receive within three days after applying with a prospective lender.
 You’ll receive your final closing disclosure three days before you close, which will outline all fees and any necessary minor adjustments.